john-science/john-science.github.io/_drafts/2024-06-22-cactus-observatory.md

 ### Force me to drive 7 hours (each way) for a 5-minute meeting

 It was 43C (110F) in the shade, because of course it was.
 I had sweat completely through my t-shirt.
 It was black, cotton, and said "Talk Nerdy to Me" on it.
 On better days it was my favorite t-shirt, that day it was disgusting.
 It was the end of a long day of fixing engines and electronics and I was tired.
-My phone rang and when I checked the little screen on the outside it said Professor M was calling.
+My phone rang and when I checked the little screen on the outside it said Professor A was calling.
 I got excited to tell him about the day's progress and answered quickly.

 "Ah, you're there, good," he said when I picked up the phone.